-- Students will be able to identify and describe the elements of music.
+- Identify and describe the elements of music.

-- Students will be able to analyze elements of music from the song, “When the Saints Go Marching In.”
+- Analyze elements of music from the song, “When the Saints Go Marching In.”

-- Students will be able to compare elements of music and elements of poetry.
+- Compare elements of music and elements of poetry.

-- Students will be able to write a poem or song lyrics using elements of music and elements of poetry.
+- Write a poem or song lyrics using elements of music and elements of poetry.